 Natural pre labour induction acupuncture in Melbourne

-Our acupuncturists are often asked to provide acupuncture for labour induction for local Melbourne women who desire their labour to begin naturally.
+Our therapists are often asked to provide acupuncture for labour induction in Melbourne.
+This is often from women who desire their labour to begin naturally.

 You may be one of these women, who is worried they may be overdue to give birth, or that you would like to avoid medical induction.
 You might have come to us through a recommendation from your GP or a friend who had a good experience with acupuncture and labour.

 Although acupuncture is by no means guaranteed to start labour it can, however, get you prepared for labour, relaxing your body and mind, relieving pain and reducing the stress associated with giving birth.